msuny-c/mailtm/README.md

 }
 ```
 ### Working with messages
-To get a message you can use the `AllMessages()` method, which returns a slice of messages with their contents on a specific page
+To get a message you can use the `MessagesAt(id)` method, which returns a slice of messages with their contents on a specific page
 ```go
 import "github.com/msuny-c/mailtm"